 Despite the delay, our flight was like a dream.
 There were only 65 passengers onboard (the plane holds 224), we had the bulkhead in Premium Economy, and Jack slept four of the six hours.
 Two huge thumbs up.

 On our return flight we flew London (LHR) to Toronto (YYZ) on one of British Airways’ 787.
-The plane felt and looked brand new and they had state-of-the-art entertainment systems that were way better than there 777-200.
+The plane felt and looked brand new and they had state-of-the-art entertainment systems that were way better than their 777-200.

 Having that entertainment and seats in World Traveller Plus really made the 7-hour flight, fly by.